timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 1. Maintains an in-memory collection of changes, and
 2. Sends the changes as a single transaction to the data store.

 Because we're using Entity Framework, we can leverage the DbContext to manage the in-memory collection of changes.
 But since all of our changes are made through the repositories, we need to make sure all the repositories are using the same DbContext.
-That’s why the Unit of Work interface in the the Domain Layer defines getters for the repositories, as well as methods to commit any changes as a single transaction.
+That's why the Unit of Work interface in the the Domain Layer defines getters for the repositories, as well as methods to commit any changes as a single transaction.

-The Unit of Work class is really the only publicly available class in the Data Layer, because it’s where all the Data Layer rubber meets the road:
+The Unit of Work class is really the only publicly available class in the Data Layer, because it's where all the Data Layer rubber meets the road:

 ######UnitOfWork.cs######